MyTooliT/ICOlyzer/README.md

 ```
 Input: log.hdf5
- 64 Packets lost after  2.979 seconds - No values for   3 milliseconds
+ 64 Packets lost after  2.979 seconds - No values for 0.3 milliseconds
- 64 Packets lost after  3.274 seconds - No values for   3 milliseconds
+ 64 Packets lost after  3.274 seconds - No values for 0.3 milliseconds
- 64 Packets lost after  7.089 seconds - No values for   3 milliseconds
+ 64 Packets lost after  7.089 seconds - No values for 0.3 milliseconds
- 64 Packets lost after 11.192 seconds - No values for   3 milliseconds
+ 64 Packets lost after 11.192 seconds - No values for 0.3 milliseconds
- 64 Packets lost after 16.931 seconds - No values for   3 milliseconds
+ 64 Packets lost after 16.931 seconds - No values for 0.3 milliseconds
- 64 Packets lost after 22.149 seconds - No values for   3 milliseconds
+ 64 Packets lost after 22.149 seconds - No values for 0.3 milliseconds
- 64 Packets lost after 22.782 seconds - No values for   2 milliseconds
+ 64 Packets lost after 22.782 seconds - No values for 0.2 milliseconds
- 64 Packets lost after 25.781 seconds - No values for   3 milliseconds
+ 64 Packets lost after 25.781 seconds - No values for 0.3 milliseconds
- 64 Packets lost after 29.623 seconds - No values for   2 milliseconds
+ 64 Packets lost after 29.623 seconds - No values for 0.2 milliseconds
 Packet Loss: 0.61%
 Data Points:
-  X-Axis: 127772 Samples were over 1g or below -1g (45.31%)
+  X-Axis: 282021 Samples - 127772 Samples were over 1g or below -1g (45.31%)
 Measurement Date: 2021-12-20T11:00:21.489537
 Runtime: 29.996 seconds
 ```